 starting out

-Tournament Guide For Parents 101 – TOURNAMENT RANKING POINTS 1.3
+Tournament Guide For Parents 101 – RANKING POINTS AVAILABLE AT EACH LEVEL 1.3

 Tournament points vary by level, ranking points and draw size.